 Measures set to be introduced include employers having to ensure their employees answer a survey before they return to work, and confirm whether or not they have Covid-19 symptoms or if they have been in contact with someone displaying symptoms.
 Workers will also have to undertake induction training to ensure they are up to speed with public health advice.
 Workplaces will also have to appoint at least one worker representative who will work with the employer to ensure measures are being strictly adhered to.

-It’s important to remember the measures in the Return to Work Safety Protocol are separate to the guidelines for social distancing in pubs due to be published by the Department of Health.
+It’s important to remember the measures in the Return to Work Safely Protocol are separate to the guidelines for social distancing in pubs.

 The majority of main insurance companies in Ireland have agreed to reduce premiums and maintain cover for unoccupied premises after extensive lobbying from the VFI and Alliance for Insurance Reform.